Pat the Bunny (musician): Solo

-Shortly after leaving rehab, Pat moved to Tucson, Arizona and began writing new material about political agitation and his battles with drug addiction.
-Most of these songs were used with the band Ramshackle Glory.
+Shortly after discharge from an in-patient drug treatment facility, Schneeweis moved to Tucson, Arizona, and began writing new material about political agitation and his battles with drug addiction.
+Most of these songs were used by the band Ramshackle Glory.
 However, during Ramshackle Glory's hiatus, Pat began focusing on a solo path.
-In 2012 he started releasing new solo music.
-From the beginning of 2014 till his retirement Pat was touring frequently as a solo act.
-After his South Eastern United States tour in October 2015, Pat announced that he would be taking a long break from shows and touring though he would be releasing a final album with Ramshackle Glory.
+In 2012, he started releasing new solo music.
+From the beginning of 2014 until his retirement, Pat was touring frequently as a solo act.
+After his South Eastern United States tour in October 2015, Pat announced that he would be taking a long break from shows and touring, though he would be releasing a final album with Ramshackle Glory.

-In February 2016, Pat announced that he would be ending his music career altogether, stating a change in identity in contrast to his former persona as "Pat the Bunny".
+In February 2016, Pat announced that he would be ending his music career altogether, stating a change in identity in contrast to his former persona as "Pat the Bunny."